-As described in note 1, the Company is part of the Bolsas y Mercados Españoles Group and subject to its risk control and management policies.
-The Risk and Continuity Committee of Bolsas y Mercados Españoles is responsible for the monitoring and analysing of the risks arising from the various activities carried out by Group companies in the framework of a management scheme coordinated through business units and corporate areas, as described in note 23 to the consolidated financial statements of the Bolsas y Mercados Españoles Group for the year ended 31 December 2022 authorised for issue by its Board of Directors at the meeting held on 27 February 2023.
+As described in Note 1, the Company is part of the Bolsas y Mercados Españoles Group and subject to its risk control and management policies.
+The corporate Risk Committee is responsible for the monitoring and analysing of the risks arising from the various activities carried out by Group companies in the framework of a management scheme coordinated through business units and corporate areas, as described in Note 23 to the consolidated annual accounts of the Bolsas y Mercados Españoles Group for the year ended 31 December 2023, authorised for issue by its Board of Directors at the meeting held on 27 February 2024.

-A detailed explanation of the extent of Company's exposure to its principal business risks and how it manages those risks in accordance with Regulation (EU) No 648/2012 of the European Parliament and Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories (the "EMIR Regulation") and its implementing regulations (Commission Delegated Regulations (EU) No 152/2013 and No 153/2013) is included in the management report of the accompanying annual accounts.
+A detailed explanation of the extent of Company's exposure to its principal business risks and how it manages those risks in accordance with Regulation (EU) No 648/2012 of the European Parliament and Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories (the EMIR Regulation) and its implementing regulations (Commission Delegated Regulations (EU) No 152/2013 and No 153/2013) is included in the management report of the accompanying annual accounts.